 Selecting a Hemp Cultivation Location

 Hemp is a highly versatile and resilient plant but it does have some preferences.
-Hemp loves well-drained soil with high levels of organic matter.
+Hemp loves well-drained soil with high levels of matter.
 It also tends to prefer mild temperatures and mild humidity but can pretty much be grown anywhere.
 Hemp can definitely be grown in arid locations.
 Colorado’s success can attest to that.
 It will just require additional irrigation.

 It’s especially important to make sure your growing in clean soil because hemp is a phytoremediator.
 This means it absorbs whatever is in the soil into its tissue.
 If the soil is contaminated with heavy metals, your hemp farm will be too.